Alternative methods for stimulating collagen

 3. Laser procedures (Fraxel and CO2 laser)

 They work by causing controlled damage to the surface and deeper layers of the skin.
 The regenerative process stimulates collagen production.
 Lasers are suitable for more mature skin and significant wrinkles.
+They are suitable for treating scars, fine lines and sun damage.

 4. Plasma therapy (PRP)